 School Meals, Morning Snacks & Milk

 Currently school meals are provided free of charge for all children in our school as part of the government initiative.
 If you do not want your child to have a school meal, you must give at least a week's notice to take them out of the system.
 Packed lunches should be brought in a named lunch box and be taken into the classroom each morning where they will be stored safely until lunchtime.
+They should not contain nuts, sweets, fizzy drinks or food that needs to be chilled/heated.
+Below is a leaflet with suggestions on types of healthy foods to pack.

 Morning Snacks and Water